HOW IT WORKS

 Ultimately, leadership rejected it.
 The business model required subscriptions.

-If we couldn't change the business model, we had to fix the mental model.
+If I couldn't change the business model, I had to focus on the mental model.

 The architecture created blind spots.